 Personal trainers are expected to have knowledge and deliver exceptional customer service.
 Your trainer should be energetic, motivating, caring and most of all, professional.
-Below are five questions that will cover the little things that in the end, will give you a great experience and build a lasting relationship with your personal trainer.
+Below are five fitness questions that your trainer should ask when you become a new client to cover the little things that in the end, will give you a great experience and build a lasting relationship with your personal trainer.

 Before you start with your trainer ask: “Is there anything I should worry about? … ”